opsmatters/newrelic-command/README.md

 ```
 usage: create_alert_policy
  -h,--help                        Prints a usage statement
- -i,--incident_preference <arg>   The incident preference of the alert policy.
+ -ip,--incident_preference <arg>  The incident preference of the alert policy.
                                   Optional, defaults to PER_POLICY.
  -x,--x_api_key <arg>             The New Relic API key for the account or user
  -n,--name <arg>                  The name of the alert policy